 Myth #1: Success in affiliate marketing means working with coupon sites

-Affiliate marketing programs are comprised of many different types of affiliates, including:
+Affiliate marketing programs are comprised of many different types of affiliates, including – but by no means limited to:

 - Content affiliates (individual bloggers, publishers, review sites, etc.)